Hawaiideveloper/test-Driven_Development-MCP/WorkFlow.md

 This document describes the intended workflow and how the MCP orchestrates tasks using TDD.

+## Local Development Context

+TDD-MCP runs locally via Docker with your repository mounted as a volume at `/work`.
+This ensures the server has direct filesystem access to read and write your files without the complexity of remote deployments.

 ## Steps

 1. Run script
    - Execute `start-mcp.sh` with optional `LANGUAGE` env.
+   - Docker container starts with your repository mounted at `/work`.
 2. Discover README.md
    - If the repo has a `README.md`, the server reads it to infer the job.
    - If not present, a minimal `README.md` can be generated in future iterations.